-A party that refuses to follow a court-ordered mediation or participates in mediation in bad faith is subject to sanctions.
+In federal court a party that refuses to follow court-ordered meditation or one who participates in mediation in bad faith may face sanctions for failing to comply with a pre-trial order under Federal Rule of Civil Procedure 16(f).
+In many states, like Minnesota, the courts also have the power to sanction a party who does not participate in a mandatory component of ADR.
 If a party refuses mediation, a court will often determine the reasonableness of the party's choice.
 Among other reasons, if the nature of the dispute, the success of past settlement attempts, and sums at stake in the litigation point in favour of mediation, courts may impose monetary sanctions against a party who refuses mediation.
-Similarly, a court may monitor the mediation process to determine if the parties are attempting to reach a resolution to their dispute in good faith.
+Similarly, a court may monitor the mediation process to determine if the parties are attempting to reach a resolution of their dispute in good faith.
 Of course, when a court does not impose mediation and one party merely requests it, the other is not obligated to accept the offer.